BoshraJaber/reading-notes102/read2.md

 * Fast, responsive, and Extensible.
 * Has syntax highlighting, code completion, themes, and extensions.

-# Astep by step introduction to using a terminal:
+# A step by step introduction to using a terminal:

 ## The Command Line or terminal:
 * is a text based interface to the system that enables you to enter commands by typing them on the keyboard and feedback will be given to you similarly as text.